 As Alex has often said, “When I was 18 heading off to college I had the support of family, coaches and a scholarship.
-I can’t imagine how we can expect foster teens to be successful when we say to them; you are now 18 and we are cutting you off—so go out and make it on your own.”
+I can’t imagine how we can expect foster teens to be successful when we say to them “you are now 18 and we are cutting you off—so go out and make it on your own.”

-Forming his Foundation; Focus on Foster Youth
+Forming His Foundation: Focus on Foster Youth

 Following his visit to San Pasqual Academy, Alex met with individuals and leaders familiar with the foster care system, learning a great deal about the issues.
 This included a meeting with Antwone Fisher, noted author and screenwriter and former foster youth.
 Knowing that he wanted to help foster kids in some way, Alex brought together a select group of individuals with experience and expertise in many areas including business, community, politics and social welfare.
 As a result of this day of working with and hearing from these leaders, Alex decided to create his own foundation committed to efficiently helping foster youth in transition out of the system.
-The Foundation’s mission statement:

-Why does our society spend billions of dollars on foster children only to abandon these kids when they're on the verge of becoming adults.
+Our society spends billions of dollars on foster children, yet we abandon these kids when they're on the verge of becoming adults.